 The NNI seeks to build on a long history of creative and courageous leadership among the people who live in Northside.
 It advances ongoing efforts of non-profit organizations like EmPOWERment, Inc., Habitat for Humanity, and the Community Home Trust, that have worked together over the years to promote and to build affordable housing and to conserve the unique strengths of the neighborhood.

 The last two fiscal years, the Town has allocated $200,000 in program support to Self Help to support the NNI.
 Staff evaluates progress through monthly meetings with core NNI partners, as well as through review of quarterly reports from Self Help detailing progress on the services outlined in the performance agreement they have with the Town.

-As of the end of the third quarter of 2016, Self Help reported:
+As of the end of the first quarter of fiscal year 2018, Self Help reported:

 Since it's adoption in January 2012, we have made progress in implementing the Northside and Pine Knolls Community Plan.
 Recent achievements in the implementation of the plan include: